kevinmatthes/contributing/CONTRIBUTING.md

 See `pandoc`'s documentation for possible values.

-Since the Markdown documents are rendered by GitHub, as well, it is recommended to separate the meta data from the actual content by saving them in a separate file.
+Since the Markdown documents are rendered by GitHub, as well, it is recommended to separate the meta data from the actual content by saving it in a separate file.
 The file extension therefore shall be `*.yaml` although there are further equivalent extensions for YAML.
 Since most of the settings can be considered constant for multiple files, constants should be outsourced into a further file